Mahmoudz/Porto/README.md

 The Ship, contains:

-- **Core**: is the engine that auto-register and auto-load all your Container's Components to boots your Application.
+- **Core**: is the engine that auto-register and auto-load all your Container's Components to boot your Application.
 It contains most of the magical code that handles everything that is not part of your business logic.
 And mostly contains code that facilitate the development by extending the framework features.
 - **Parents**: contains parent classes for each Component in your Container.
 (Adding functions to the parent classes makes them available in every Container).
 Parents are made to contain shared code between your Containers.
 - **Other Folders**: each of the other folders provide reusable features and classes to be used by all Containers.
 Such as, Global Exceptions, Application Middleware's, Global Config files, etc.